butterdori/dubcentral/README.md

 Self-hosted, single-user web app for dubbing video using a pre-translated, timestamped subtitle (srt) file and the original video file, with manual speaker diarization.
 Pipeline: Upload subtitle → Assign speakers (diarization) → Demucs vocal/background separation → per-speaker reference clip extraction and pruning → TTS generation per line → time-fitting → final splice and mux.

+In development; works best with one process at a time.

 ![Screenshot](images/screenshot.png)

 ## Prerequisites